-Guitarist, composer and educator George Hess has been teaching and performing professionally for over 30 years throughout the United States and now recently in Asia.
+Guitarist, composer, author, and educator George Hess has been teaching and performing professionally for over 45 years throughout the United States and Southeast Asia.
 His extensive background includes playing a wide variety of music with such performers as Ryo Kawasaki, Jim Nabors, the Osmonds, David Liebman, Bob Berg, Adam Nussbaum, Randy Brecker, Frank Mantooth, Conrad Herwig, and Rufus Reid.
-He has also led his own touring groups, performed with orchestras and played dozens of musicals.
+He recently released The Light Ahead, an album of original works and has also led his own touring groups, performed with orchestras, and played dozens of musicals.

 An award-winning teacher, Dr. Hess recently retired as Professor of Music at Sunway University in Malaysia, where he taught audio production, composition, and arranging.
 Over a 30-year career, he also taught jazz, music technology, and music theory while a member of the faculties of the Yong Siew Toh Conservatory in Singapore, Central Michigan University and Alabama State University.